curtisa1/ICQSplitter/README.md

 # ICQSplitter
 ICQSplitter is a Python package that will take data from the International Comet Quarterly (ICQ), Comet OBServation database (COBS), and
 JPL Horizons and produce lightcurves of the comet with adjustable corrections.
 These data are usually provided in an 80 column text file format.
 See 'input_columns_meaning.txt' for a description of what each column represents.

+The program cofirmed works on Python 3.6.3.
+Remember to have the file 'Schleicher_Composite_Phase_Function.txt' in your working directory if you wish to perform phase angle corrections.

 In analyzing data from multiple observers, questions arise of justifying which data to reject without biasing results.
 Moreover, instrument calibration is not readily available to amateurs nor are such calibrations without flaw.